-Buying creatine powder, however, can be an exercise in confusion.
+Finding creatine powder, however, can be an exercise in confusion.
 There are many brands on the market, all claiming to be the best.
-So how do you know which product is more help than hype?
+So how do you know which product offers more help than hype?
 What’s the best way to use creatine powder, and is it safe?

 At the most basic level, creatine is a compound that provides energy to your muscles.
 Your body produces it naturally – mostly in your kidneys, pancreas, and liver – creating it out of amino acids arginine, glycine, and methionine.
 Beef, tuna, and salmon are also potent sources of dietary creatine.

-Once creatine enters your bloodstream, whether from your body’s own production or dietary sources, it travels to your muscles.
+Whether from your body’s own production or dietary sources, once creatine enters your bloodstream, it travels to your muscles.
 There, it is converted into phosphocreatine.
 Your muscle cells break down the phosphocreatine to aid in the production of adenosine triphosphate (ATP), the molecular chemical used by your cells to transport and provide energy.

 During a vigorous workout, your muscles quickly use up their store of ATP, leading to fatigue.
 But when supplemented with creatine powder, your body has a much larger store of ATP to draw on before muscle fatigue sets in.